 Along with our partners, the National Young Farmers Coalition is launching the One Million Acres campaign.
-We are calling on Congress to invest $2.5 billion over ten years in the 2023 Farm Bill to facilitate equitable access to one million acres of land for the next generation of farmers.
+We are calling on Congress to equitably transition one million acres of U.S. farmland to young and BIPOC farmers through the 2023 Farm Bill.

 Access to land is the number one challenge facing the next generation of farmers in the United States, and this barrier is even greater for farmers of color.
 As a coalition of growers and land stewards, equitable access to land is our top priority.

 Land is deeply intertwined with all aspects of farmers’ success, and it does not just impact farmers—land access is critical to the health and well-being of our environment, economy, and marginalized communities.

 The need is urgent, but so is the opportunity.
 Nearly half of all U.S. farmland is expected to change hands in the coming two decades, and young farmers are leaving agriculture because they cannot secure land.